PicolotoLF/olympic-history-athletes/README.md

     <p>python manage.py migrate
     <p>python manage.py runserver
 </code>
-<p>obs: The database still without data
+<p>obs: The database still out of data

 ### Tasks
 To run the routine to get the csv from Kaggle and populate the database, it necessary run the command: